 Fall is a beloved time of the year in and around Carson Valley and oh-so-worthy of exploration.
-Check out these 11 ways to harvest some new memories and save this handy google list to your phone to easily find all the places listed here.
+Check out these 11 ways to harvest some new memories and take in all what the Carson Valley has to offer.

 1. Experience the Magic of the Aspens